 The famous opera Porgy and Bess was faithfully adapted from a once-famous play called Porgy, which itself was adapted from a novel of the same name.
 DuBose Heyward wrote or helped write all three.

 Colm Wilkinson, who starred in Les Misérables on Broadway and the West End, has spoken publicly about his shock at people who didn't know the musical was based on a novel.
 Liam Neeson, while working on the 1998 film version, was reportedly annoyed with all the people asking him if he was going to sing.
-He might have been better off if he had; the musical is a far better adaptation.

 Even fewer people are aware that the book is partially based on real history - there really was a student-inspired republican rebellion in France in 1832, sparked by the death of General Lamarque.